 There are many things to think about when deciding on the make and model of the car you want to buy, here we list the most important:

-• Size – it really does matter when it comes to engine size.
-Richard advises keeping the engine size low, for example 1200cc or less, to keep the insurance and tax costs down
+- Size – it really does matter when it comes to engine size.
+Keep the engine size low, for example 1200cc or less, to keep the insurance and tax costs down

-• Age – brand new cars are often unaffordable for first time car buyers so if you're buying a second hand car, make sure you check the mileage.
-Richard recommends looking for a car with an average mileage of 12,000 per year or less, with a good service history and long MOT
+- Age – brand new cars are often unaffordable for first time car buyers so if you're buying a second-hand car, make sure you check the mileage.
+Look for a car with an average mileage of 12,000 per year or less, with a good service history and long MOT

-• Fuel type – generally, petrol cars tend to be better for people only using the car for short journeys.
+- Fuel type – generally, petrol cars tend to be better for people only using the car for short journeys.
 Diesel cars are more suited to people who have a high annual mileage, due to the better fuel economy in diesel cars which allows you to save more the more miles you do.
 However, there is normally a premium for diesel engines.
-Take a look at which fuel types are most common in the UK and the rest of Europe.

-• Features – check the safety features of the car.
-Richard recommends looking for a car that has a good Euro NCAP rating, which is where the car has been tested in a crash to check how it withstands impact.
-Also check that is has ABS (anti-lock braking system), which helps steering under severe braking.
+- Features – check the safety features of the car.
+Look for a car that has a good Euro NCAP rating, which is where the car has been tested in a crash to check how it withstands impact.
+Also check that it has ABS (anti-lock braking system), which helps steering under severe braking.

 Running Costs